Generalized Two-Dimensional Quaternion Principal Component Analysis with Weighting for Color Image Recognition: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{T}wo dimensional quaternion principle analysis was proposed to scratch the features of color face images in \cite{jlz17:2DQPCA} and had been well developed for the dimensional reduction and the color image reconstruction in \cite{zjg19:im-2dqpca,xz19:2DPCA-S,xcgz20:2DQS,zjccg20:Advanced2DPCA}.
-This contributes to the development of the fundamental tool---the principal component analysis---of deep learning frameworks.
+\IEEEPARstart{C}olor image recognition becomes more and more important in recent data science.
+Two dimensional quaternion principle analysis was proposed to scratch the features of color face images \cite{jlz17:2DQPCA} and had been well developed for the dimensional reduction and the color image reconstruction \cite{zjg19:im-2dqpca,xz19:2DPCA-S,xcgz20:2DQS,zjccg20:Advanced2DPCA}.
+This contributes to the development of the fundamental tool---the principal component analysis---of machine learning frameworks.
 The two dimensional quaternion principle analysis based approaches have the advantages at preserving the spatial structure and color information of color images and costing less computational operations.
-In this paper, we further generalize the two dimensional quaternion principle analysis with utilizing $L_p$ norms of quaternion vectors to obtain more geometrical and color information and to resist more kinds of noises.
-We also redefine the gradient operator of quaternion vector functions and present a fast iterative algorithm of feature extraction.
-Our aim is to present a new generalized two dimensional quaternion principle analysis based approach for color image recognition, which significantly promotes the robustness and the ratio of recognition.
+However, the geometric properties (such as sparsity) of color images are not well extracted and the current versions of two dimensional quaternion principle analysis are still not robust to treat color images polluted by noise.
+In this paper, we present a generalized two dimensional quaternion principle analysis with utilizing $L_p$-norms of quaternion vectors to obtain more geometrical and color information and to resist more kinds of noises.
+Our aim is to present a new approach for color image recognition, which significantly promotes the robustness and the recognition rate.